 He holds degrees from the University of Michigan in Jazz Studies and Music Education.

-‘Lee offers fourteen evocative tracks in which skillful musicianship and sublime beauty go hand-in-hand.
+‘Lee offers evocative tracks in which skillful musicianship and sublime beauty go hand-in-hand.
 The majority of the album cuts are Lee compositions; they run an impressive gamut, from pile-driving, rock-inflected dynamos …to much more rarefied fare …both of which revel in the saxophonist's rich melodicism and stately elegance.”
 (All About Jazz, Troy Dostert)

 “[Lee] infuses a modern sound with the euphoric joy of old-school…Melodies are bright and light the path ahead.
 The rhythmic conversation is boisterous and quick with a turn of phrase that slides nicely into a cool blue sound.”
 (The Best of Bandcamp: January 2023, Dave Sumner)